UH-Data-Structures/hwThree/README.md

 * Each input file can fit in main memory (not larger than 10kb).
 * Numbers are always integers (no decimals, no decimal point).
 * The precedence of `times` is the same as that of `discount%`
+* If you choose to do your stack data structures via an underlying array, you can assume that an array of size 200 will be sufficient

 ## Requirements